blakeblackshear/frigate/docs/docs/configuration/detectors.md

 The OpenVINO detector type runs an OpenVINO IR model on Intel CPU, GPU and VPU hardware.
 To configure an OpenVINO detector, set the `"type"` attribute to `"openvino"`.

-The OpenVINO device plugin is specified using the `"device"` attribute according to naming conventions in the [Device Documentation](https://docs.openvino.ai/latest/openvino_docs_OV_UG_Working_with_devices.html).
+The OpenVINO device to be used is specified using the `"device"` attribute according to the naming conventions in the [Device Documentation](https://docs.openvino.ai/latest/openvino_docs_OV_UG_Working_with_devices.html).
 Other supported devices could be `AUTO`, `CPU`, `GPU`, `MYRIAD`, etc. If not specified, the default OpenVINO device will be selected by the `AUTO` plugin.

 OpenVINO is supported on 6th Gen Intel platforms (Skylake) and newer.
 A supported Intel platform is required to use the `GPU` device with OpenVINO.
 The `MYRIAD` device may be run on any platform, including Arm devices.
 For detailed system requirements, see [OpenVINO System Requirements](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/system-requirements.html)